GraphicsProgramming/blog/blog/2025/2025-05-09-blender-baking/index.md

 ![Outliner Names](outliner-names.webp)

-I'm going to name the new object "Low Poly" and the first one "Bake Target" (The names don't matter but it's nice to be organized)
+I'm going to name the new object `Low Poly` and the first one `Bake Target` (The names don't matter but it's nice to be organized).

 ![Object Data](object-data.webp)

-This next part is very important, you must set the Bake Target to source it's materials from "Object" instead of "Data" this way the two linked objects can have different materials.
-This is done as shown above in the material tab for the Bake Target Object
+This next part is very important, you must set the `Bake Target` to source it's materials from "Object" instead of "Data".
+This way the two linked objects can have different materials.
+This is done as shown above in the material tab for the `Bake Target` Object

-You can then create a material for it which I will also call "Bake Target", I will also create a new material for the "Low Poly" object and call it "Low Poly"
+You can then create a material for it which I will also call `Bake Target`, I will also create a new material for the `Low Poly` object and call it `Low Poly`.

 # Setting up Materials